 BIOGRAPHY

-Currently a professor of violin and chamber music at the Violonissimo school in Geneva, Swiss born violinist Nathaniel Shapiro has spent many years developing his craft as a versatile performer and pedagogue.
-He recently completed his Doctor of Music (DM) degree in violin performance at the Indiana University Jacobs School of music where he also taught as an Associate Instructor under the tutelage of Kevork Mardirossian.
-During his years in Bloomington Indiana, Nathaniel maintained an active performing career having recently completed a performance cycle of the ten Beethoven violin sonatas with his duo partner Sean Cavanaugh.
-He is also a member of the newly founded Cercis String Quartet which were selected as semi finalists at the 2023 Plowman Chamber Music Competition.
+Swiss born violinist Nathaniel Shapiro has spent many years developing his craft as a versatile performer and pedagogue.
+He completed his Doctor of Music (DM) degree in violin performance at the Indiana University Jacobs School of music where he also taught as an Associate Instructor under the tutelage of the late Kevork Mardirossian.
+During his years in Bloomington Indiana, Nathaniel maintained an active performing career as a member of the Cercis String Quartet and the Cavanaugh-Shapiro duo.
 Nathaniel received extensive chamber music training with renowned artists and pedagogues such as Peter Stumpf, Stephen Wyrczynski, the Pacifica Quartet and Emile Naoumoff.
 His dedication to chamber music and ensemble playing allowed him to share the stage with distinguished artists such as Emilio Colón, Federico Agostini, Jaime Amador, and Matteo Mela.
-As part of the Panacea String Quartet, Nathaniel was featured in the 100th birthday celebration of the late Juan Orrego-Salas, performing his fourth String Quartet op.
-125 (2003).
+Formerly the principal second violin of the Owensboro Symphony Orchestra, Nathaniel's orchestral career has spanned over a decade having been a permanent member of the Evansville Philharmonic Orchestra, a guest artist at the International Chamber Orchestra of Puerto Rico (ICOPR), the 2023 Korean National Symphony Orchestra (KNSO) International Academy, and since August 2024, a member of the Malmö Symphony Orchestra in Sweden.

 Photography by Yeonglee Kim